docpreed/pushgit/README.md

 Usage:
 - $ pushgit [repository name] "[commit message]" "[branch name]"
 - If arguments are provided, the first argument is treated as the repositorie's name and the second one ist used as the commit message (don't forget to enclose it between "", otherwise every word will be treated as an argument), whereas the third one can be supplied as a branch name, if not using main branch.
-- If no arguments are provided, they will be saked for by the script.
+- If no arguments are provided, they will be asked for by the script.